 Hello, and welcome to my review of Marceline Smith’s “Super Cute Book Of Kawaii”.
 When Marceline contacted me and suggested a review & giveaway “swap” of sorts, I was happy to oblige.
 The swap being that there would be a review and giveaway of my book, Kawaii Origami, over on her website Super Cute Kawaii, you can view that review here.

-A few years ago, Marceline sent me some of her super cute wrapping paper, which was cut into squares for me to use as origami paper.
-I used the paper in one of my first (and maybe worst ha) origami tutorial videos (this one).
+A few years ago, Marceline sent me some of her super cute wrapping paper, which was cut into squares for me to use as origami paper, it was so adorable, I wish I still had it.

 The Super Cute Book of Kawaii

 My first impressions of The Super Cute Book Of Kawaii as I unwrapped it – the cover.
 It’s padded which feels nice, the size is about A5, so it’s easy to hold while reading it.
 The material is matte with glossy embossed graphics.
 Along with the book I received a pink bookmark with doughnuts and doughnut-shaped animals.

 What’s in The Super Cute Book Of Kawaii?